This year’s ESU-Churchill Public Speaking Competition played host to a series of great speeches – 100% of which were delivered by girls

 Sam Leith, literary editor of The Spectator and one of this year’s judges commented:

 ‘It was a great pleasure to help judge this competition.
 And the entries were of a hugely impressive standard.
-When I wrote a book about rhetoric a few years ago I found myself, slightly apologetically, having to acknowledge that nearly all my examples (with rare exceptions such as Margaret Thatcher and Queen Elizabeth I at Tilbury) were from men.
+When I wrote a book about rhetoric a few years ago I found myself, slightly apologetically, having to acknowledge that nearly all my examples (with rare exceptions such as Margaret Thatcher and Her Majesty Queen Elizabeth I at Tilbury) were from men.
 As Mary Beard’s Women in Power has since explained, the public voices of women have been systematically stifled for most of human history.
 So seeing not just a substantial minority but one hundred per cent of the brilliant main speakers in this competition being young women was the revelation of the day.
 If I live long enough to update my book in three or four decades’ time, on this evidence, it will paint a very different picture.’

 Indeed, Mary Beard herself celebrated with us on Twitter remarking that: ‘it’s great to see women speaking out!’